José Justo Corro

 Early positions

-He was minister of justice and ecclesiastical affairs in the cabinet of President Miguel Barragán from 18 March 1835 to 26 February 1836.
-Barragán had become interim president in the absence of Antonio López de Santa Anna, who was fighting rebels in Zacatecas.
-Barragán, however, died of typhus on 1 March 1836, just after resigning office on 27 February due to ill health, with Santa Anna again absent from the capital (this time fighting rebels in Texas).
+On 26 January 1835, incumbent president Antonio López de Santa Anna attempted to step down, but congress did not immediately accept his resignation.
+Vice president Valentín Gómez Farías was removed from power and his office abolished the following day, and on January 28, General Miguel Barragán became president.[7][8]
+Barragán appointed Corro as minister of justice and ecclesiastical affairs on 18 May 1835, a position in which he served until 27 February 1836.[9]
+Barragán died of typhus on 1 March 1836, just after resigning office on 27 February due to ill health, with Santa Anna again absent from the capital (this time fighting rebels in Texas).
 Under those circumstances, the Chamber of Deputies on 27 February 1836 named Corro interim president.
 He formally took office on 2 March.

 Presidency